vinisalazar/metaphor/README.md

 ## MetaSnakePipe
-A SnakeMake port of [MetaGenePipe.](https://gitlab.unimelb.edu.au/bshaban/metaGenePipe)
+A SnakeMake port of [MetaGenePipe](https://gitlab.unimelb.edu.au/bshaban/metaGenePipe), with modifications.